 The Contrasts Tour does not include food, but luckily your itinerary ends in Brooklyn where you will find the best pizza in New York.
 If you weren't planning to leave the city without trying the classic New York slice, this is the place to sample all the goodness of the Big Apple's Italian heritage.
 To give you some references, here are some restaurants where you can enjoy a well-deserved meal after a morning of sightseeing.

 Whatever they tell you, these are the top places in Brooklyn:

-- Speedy Romeo - this car repair shop-turned-pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, thin crust and cooked in a wood-fired oven - don't miss it!
+- Speedy Romeo - this car repair shop turned pizzeria named after a car from 'Grand Theft Auto' is a culinary homage to traditional Italian pizza, thin crust and cooked in a wood-fired oven. don't miss it!

-- Vinnie's Pizzeria** - here you'll find the typical $1 New York slice in a place that doesn't want to impress anyone.
+- Vinnie's Pizzeria - here you will find the typical $1 New York slice in a place that doesn't want to impress anyone.
 The surprise is in the pizza and its taste, which you can enjoy to go, which is a good idea if you do the Contrasts Tour on the weekend so you don't have to find a table in a restaurant.

-Since the :Contrasts Tour: ends in Brooklyn, I advise you to spend the afternoon exploring some of its main neighborhoods.
-My recommendation would be to take a stroll through DUMBO and Chinatown to get to know them thoroughly, and end the day as a local would: sipping a drink al fresco at the Brooklyn Barge in Greenpoint, or in case it's cold, sampling craft beers at Dekalb Market.
+Since the Contrasts Tour ends in Brooklyn, I suggest you spend the evening exploring some of its main neighborhoods.
+My recommendation would be to take a stroll through DUMBO and Chinatown to get to know these places in depth, and end the day as a local would: having a drink at the Brooklyn Barge in Greenpoint, or in case it's cold, tasting craft beers at Dekalb Market.

 I already tell you that Niagara Falls and the Washington DC excursion are among my favorites.